ykalumba/text-mining.-/README.md

-# Classification of Insurance Legal Documents Using NLP and Deep Learning Approaches
+# Classification of Insurance Legal Documents Using Natural Language Processing (NLP) and Deep Learning Approaches

  ### Abstract